oxagast/butterscotch/README.md

 `0 11,18 * * *    /usr/local/bin/btrfs-snaptime -p /:/home -d 8 -r -c -w`

-This would tell btrfs-snaptime to run at 11am and 6pm every day.
+This would tell butterscotch to run at 11am and 6pm every day.
 It would overwrite the first snapshot if rerun, on but this is to assure getting a backup every day.

 ## License